tomahawk-player/tomahawk-android/README.md

 ## tomahawk-android

 Music is everywhere, now you don’t have to be.
 Tomahawk, the critically acclaimed multi-source music player, is now available on Android.
-Given the name of an artist, album or song Tomahawk will find the best available source and play it - whether that be from Spotify, Soundcloud, Official.fm, Ex.fm, Jamendo or your phone’s local storage.
-Tomahawk for Android also syncs your history, your loved tracks and your playlists to/from the desktop versions of Tomahawk via our new music community, Hatchet.
+Given the name of an artist, album or song Tomahawk will find the best available source and play it - whether that be from Spotify, Beats Music, Rdio, Deezer, GMusic, Grooveshark, Soundcloud, Official.fm, Jamendo, Beets, Ampache, Subsonic or your phone’s local storage.
+Tomahawk for Android also syncs your history, your loved tracks, artists, albums and your playlists to/from the desktop version of Tomahawk via our new music community, Hatchet.
 On Hatchet you can hear your friends' favorite tracks and see what they're currently listening to.

 ## Beta and Nightly